top of page

 Structure

-The structure of a skeleton government consists of the various federal executive departments that are scaled-down versions of themselves (or "bare bones") when considering the minimal services that they provide.
-This allows for an extremely low federal tax rate that will result in improving the overall quality and efficiency of the nation.
+A skeleton government consists of executive departments that are scaled-down versions of themselves (or "bare bones") when considering the minimal services that they provide.
+This allows for an extremely low federal tax rate that will result in improving the overall economy of the nation.

-For example, voters may approve of a project for renewable energy (e.g., wind power) to replace fossil fuel consumption.
-A new P-numbered bond will be assigned to the project which will be funded entirely through private investment.
-The role of the government would be to initiate the project, facilitate public funding, and assist with general management if necessary.
-Redemption of the P-series bond will be provided when the project becomes fully operational (e.g., it pays for itself).
-So, only a minimal amount of federal tax dollars will be given to the project which would make it self-sufficient and independent from the other projects.
+For example, voters may approve of a project for renewable energy (e.g., wind power) to replace fossil fuel dependency.
+A new P-numbered bond will be assigned to the project that will be funded entirely through private investment.
+The role of government will only be to initiate the project, facilitate public funding, and assist with general management.
+Redemption of the P-series bond will be provided after the project is completed (e.g., it pays for itself after becoming fully operational), so only a minimal amount of federal tax dollars will be given to the project.

 Advantages

-The primary advantage of a skeleton government is its extremely low federal tax rate.
-On average, a flat 5% federal tax rate would be the norm although an even lower 1% or 2% federal tax rate may be possible.
+The primary advantage of a skeleton government is that it will allow for an extremely low federal tax rate.
+On average, a flat 5% federal tax rate would be the norm though an even lower tax rate may be possible.

-Reducing the tax rate for individuals from 25-33% to just 5% would greatly improve personal wealth by a significant amount.
-Reducing corporate taxes from 21% to 5% would allow businesses to hire additional workers and lower unemployment for the nation.
+In America, reducing the tax rate for individuals from 25-33% to just 5% would greatly improve personal welfare by a significant amount.
+Reducing corporate taxes from 21% to 5% would allow businesses to hire additional workers and offer greater incentives to their employees.

-In addition, a skeleton government should only tax wages and all other forms of taxation will be eliminated.
-So, the gift tax, estate tax, capital gains tax, etc., would all be cancelled.
-Gambling and lottery winnings become tax-free along with tips from customers (e.g., waitresses).
-Retirement plans also become tax-free though pretax contributions will no longer be permitted.
+Also, a skeleton government will only tax wages and all other forms of taxation will be eliminated.
+The gift tax, estate tax, capital gains tax, etc., will no longer exist.
+Gambling and lottery winnings become tax-free as well as tips from customers.
+Retirement plans become entirely tax-free though pretax contributions will no longer be offered since the minimalized nature of a skeleton government requires the flow of steady funds.

-Since only wages will be taxed (or revenue for businesses), there won't be a need to file taxes at the end of the year with the IRS.
-Employers will simply withhold the appropriate amount of tax from an employee's paycheck and it's done.
-There are no deductions, credits, or other adjustments to the tax code since a skeleton government treats all its citizens in an equal and fair manner regarding their individual life decisions (e.g., single or married, rent or own home, children or none, etc.).
+Since only wages will be taxed (and revenue for businesses), the need to file taxes at the end of the year with the IRS will be eliminated.
+Employers will simply withhold the appropriate amount of tax from an employee's paycheck, and it's done.
+There are no deductions, credits, or other adjustments since the federal government should treat everyone in an equal and fair manner regarding their individual life decisions (e.g., single or married, rent or own home, children or none, etc.).

 Further Considerations

-A skeleton government with a federal tax rate of 5% or less may require the active military force to be replaced with a volunteer-based civilian force (much like the Minutemen of colonial times).
-In this case, the defense budget would primarily be used to maintain special/elite forces with a limited amount for Minuteman training camps.
+A skeleton government with a 5% federal tax rate may require the active military force to be replaced with a volunteer-based civilian force (much like the Minutemen of colonial times).
+In this case, the defense budget would primarily be used for maintaining special forces, while a portion used for setting up Minuteman training camps.
+Taxes may be temporarily raised for a few years for weapon procurement if necessary.

-State and local city (municipal) governments will likewise be reduced to their skeleton equivalents.
-Which means that state sales tax and local property tax will be eliminated in most cases since only wages/revenue will be taxed.
+Not only the federal government will be changed, but also state and local governments will likewise be reduced to their skeleton equivalents.
+Which means that the state sales tax and local property tax would be eliminated in most cases since only wages/revenue will be taxed.

 bottom of page